pedropaulofb/langstring/README.md

 #### `get_langstrings_all`

-The `get_langstrings_all` method retrieves a list of all LangStrings in the MultiLangString.

-**Examples**:

-- Retrieving all LangStrings
+Compiles a comprehensive list of all LangString objects contained within the MultiLangString, covering every language and text entry.
+This method provides a complete overview of the multilingual content, useful for scenarios requiring a full audit or export of the stored data.

+Example:

 ```python
 # Import necessary class